kadomoto/picture-to-gds/README.md

 # picture-to-gds
-Python script for to convert image files to GDS files
+Python script to convert image files to GDS files